 Under the Subordinate Indenture, the Commission may, from time to time, issue additional bonds, including Subordinate Revenue Bonds and Special Revenue Bonds, to satisfy its payment obligations under the Enabling Acts.
+But see "Statutory Limitations on the Incurrence of Special Revenue Bonds" below.
 The Commission intends that any long-term indebtedness to be issued under the Subordinate Indenture is to be paid solely from Commission Payments.
 Such obligations, if issued, are subordinate to the Turnpike Revenue Bonds issued under the Senior Indenture.
 Such Subordinate Revenue Bonds will be parity obligations with the outstanding Subordinate Revenue Bonds already issued under the Subordinate Indenture.
-Upon the issuance of the 2016 Bonds and the refunding of the Refunded Bonds, there will be \$4,522,467,001.45 aggregate principal amount of Subordinate Revenue Bonds outstanding under the Subordinate Indenture (including compounded amounts as of June 1, 2016 for outstanding capital appreciation bonds).
-The foregoing amount includes \$50,000,000 aggregate principal amount of floating rate notes (FRNs).
+As of the date of this Official Statement, there is \$4,525,393,820.40 aggregate principal amount of Subordinate Revenue Bonds outstanding under the Subordinate Indenture (including compounded amounts as of December 1, 2016 for outstanding capital appreciation bonds).
+Upon delivery of the 2017A Subordinate Bonds, the Commission will have \$4,809,668,820.40 aggregate principal amount of Subordinate Revenue Bonds outstanding (including compounded amounts as of December 1, 2016 for outstanding capital appreciation bonds) under the Subordinate Indenture.
+The foregoing amounts include \$50,000,000 aggregate principal amount of floating rate notes (FRNs).
 Special Revenue Bonds have a right to payment from Commission Payments that is subordinate to the rights of payment of the holders of Subordinate Revenue Bonds issued under the Subordinate Indenture.
 APPENDIX F sets forth the existing debt service schedule for the Turnpike Revenue Bonds issued under the Senior Indenture and for the Subordinate Revenue Bonds issued under the Subordinate Indenture.